Pratyush1998/Bank-System/README.md

 # Bank-System
-This multi class program is a mock banking system, to see the application run, donwload the jar file.
+This multi class program is a mock banking system.
+To see the application run, donwload the jar file.